Lessor BOC Aviation says airline clients repaying delayed rentals

-SINGAPORE, Aug 21 (Reuters) - Most of BOC Aviation’s (BOCA) airline clients have resumed rental payments, a sign of cautious optimism, after deferring payments when the pandemic struck this year, the Asian lessor’s top executive told Reuters in an interview.
+SINGAPORE (Reuters) - Most of BOC Aviation’s (BOCA) (2588.HK) airline clients have resumed rental payments, a sign of cautious optimism, after deferring payments when the pandemic struck this year, the Asian lessor’s top executive told Reuters in an interview.

 BOCA has completed repayment negotiations with the bulk of its customers, and airlines in markets such as China and the United States are recovering well after the industry was brought to a near stand-still by COVID-19, CEO Robert Martin said on Thursday.